OpenDataDSL/documentation/docs/product/developer/odsl/Functions/numeric.md

 import ToDegrees from './all/_toDegrees.md';
 import ToRadians from './all/_toRadians.md';

-Functions that take a Scalar as their input
+Functions that take a Numeric Scalar as their input

 ## abs
 <Abs  />